 To the west of the Museum, our existing wildlife garden will be expanded to cover a space three times its current size.
 This dedicated green space will create sustainable new habitats and allow visitors to feel closer to nature within the city.

 Niall McLaughlin Architects, with Kim Wilkie, were selected to transform the Natural History Museum’s outdoor areas through a competition run in autumn 2014.
 They have worked with the Museum to create an innovative design that complements the Waterhouse building and Darwin Centre.

 The Museum will be inviting neighbouring institutions and residents to regular briefings as the design develops.
-Please keep checking our website for updates as the project progresses.

 'We are prioritising nature, recognising the value of urban green spaces for both wildlife and human wellbeing.